MRes Primary Care (Web-based Learning) / Course details

-Online distance learning with course materials provided via the virtual learning environment Blackboard.
+Online distance learning with course materials provided via the virtual learning environments Blackboard and Articulate Rise.
 The course consists of 10 topics and within each topic there is a self-test to complete.
 There are weekly discussion board topics and the discussion boards are moderated by the course unit leader and teaching assistants.
 The core text is referenced in each topic, and although you should be able to complete the topic adequately without the core text book we recommend that you obtain a copy as it will help you gain a deeper understanding of the subject.
-The course can be seen as a tutorial in using a statistical analysis package and includes demonstrations of how to carry out statistical tests inusing the package.
-The course also includes the use of re-usable learning objects to convey some of the more complex statistical concepts.
+The course can be seen as a tutorial in using a statistical analysis package (SPSS or R) and includes demonstrations of how to carry out statistical tests in these packages.

 - Analytical skills

-- Students will develop their analytical skills by learning about statistical theory and learning how to analyse data using a range of statistical techniques.
+- Students will develop their analytical skills by learning how to conduct statistical analyses using a statistical package and how to interpret the results of their analysis.

 - Problem solving

 - Students will develop problem solving skills through developing their skills in statistical thinking.

 - Students will develop skills in conducting quantitative research and interpreting the findings of quantitative research studies.

 Further opportunities for formative feedback (on non-assessed work) will also be provided during a course unit.